 Dion admitted to the findings in the order and agreed to sanctions that included a $50,000 fine, adding disclosures to Form ADV Part 2A, providing a copy of the SEC order to clients, and certifying in writing and providing evidence to the SEC that Dion has complied with the undertakings outlined in the order.

 Disclosures are one of the cornerstones of an advisory firm’s fiduciary duty.
 Now is the time to review your Form ADV to ensure accuracy and completeness surrounding all the required areas including but not limited to the firm’s services, compensation arrangements, affiliations, and conflicts surrounding the firm’s business.

-CCLS can help, as the services we offer includes assisting firms with reviewing and drafting Form ADV.
-For more information on this and other related subjects, please contact us at firstname.lastname@example.org or (619) 278-0020.
+Core Compliance can help assist firms with reviewing and drafting Form ADV.
+For more information on this and other related subjects, please contact us at (619) 278-0020 to schedule a consultation.